-It is clear from the OWA and the Directives made pursuant to it that in order to maintain eligibility for social assistance, a recipient of social assistance must, with a few exceptions, participate in the workfare program.
-In my view, identification of a participating agency which could, in turn, serve to reveal the identity of the individual placed under this program could indirectly disclose information relating to the individual's eligibility for social service.
+It is clear from the OWA and the Directives made pursuant to it that in order to maintain eligibility for social assistance, a recipient of social assistance must, with a few exceptions, participate in the workfare program In my view, identification of a participating agency which could, in turn, serve to reveal the identity of the individual placed under this program could indirectly disclose information relating to the individual's eligibility for social service.
 Therefore, I find that the presumption in section 14(3)(c) applies to the personal information in the record.
+Consequently, in the circumstances, it is not necessary for me to consider the application of any factors or considerations weighing either for or against disclosure.